zk4/coge/README.md

 4. [x] quick project to template and vice versa.
 3. [x] respect .gitignore.
 3. [ ] support github.com repo.
-5. write plugin in any language only if you can run it in shell.
+5. plugin in any language only if you can run it in shell.

 # install
 ```